openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/vp_token_federation.json}}

-This example will chose a VC that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.
+This example will choose a VC that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.

 ## Nested Verifiable Presentations